 In other words, the inclination to sell when markets have taken a tumble feels upsetting but completely logical; while topping up equities in a collapsed market feels illogical and potentially reckless.

-Having an impartial and independent adviser can help you make the right decision when it feels very uncomfortable to do so, because the adviser is sufficiently removed from the market to make a more objective decision.
+Having an impartial adviser can help you make the right decision when it feels very uncomfortable to do so, because the adviser is sufficiently removed from the market to make a more objective decision.

 The growth in popularity of the do-it-yourself platforms means that more and more private investors do not have the support of an adviser to guide them at these difficult times.